Luna-devv/mellow-web/public/legal/terms.md

 * **Do not use the Services to do anything else that is illegal.** This includes using the Services to commit a crime or infringe the intellectual property rights of others.

-## Age requirements
-By accessing our Services, you confirm that you are at least 13 years old and meet the minimum age for digital consent applicable in your country.
-If you are old enough in your country to access our Services but not old enough to agree to our Terms, your parent or legal guardian must agree to the Terms on your behalf.
-Ask your parent or legal guardian to read these terms with you.
-If you are a parent or legal guardian and you allow your teen to use the Services, these Terms also apply to you and you are responsible for your teen's activities on the Services.

 ## Intellectual Property
 Virtual elements (including but not limited to images, graphics, design, text, videos, music, sound) that belong to us and/or represent, reflect or identify us may not be reproduced by your own.